enterspeedhq/enterspeed-docs/docs/key-concepts/referencing-schemas.md

 # Referencing schemas

-The reference property allows referencing other views created from either its Source Entity or from another Source Entity Read more about reference property for JSON schemas [here](/reference/json/property-types.md#reference) or for JS schemas [here](/reference/js/properties.md#reference).
+The reference property allows referencing other views created from either its Source Entity or from another Source Entity.
+Read more about reference property for JSON schemas [here](/reference/json/property-types.md#reference) or for JS schemas [here](/reference/js/properties.md#reference).

 :::tip